Rich-Harris/vite-repro-transformation/README.md

 ![Transformation applied](images/a.png)

-If you acces `/main.js` directly, you get the untransformed file:
+If you access `/main.js` directly, you get the untransformed file:

 ![Transformation not applied](images/b.png)